SME IPO Listing – Funding option for SME

 - You can keep maximum 75% shares for promoter and owners, minimum 25% shares have to bring for public listing.

-What is Difference between main board and SME Exchange Board?
+What is Difference between main board listing and SME Listing?

 - Full time company secretary (compliance officer) to be appointed.

 - Infusing 50% independent director into the board.

 - Minimum application and lot size issued to public shall not be less than Rs 100,000.

 - Underwriting- 100% underwriting by the underwriter.
 At least 15% of issue shall be underwritten by merchant banker or lead manager.

 - Market making- Mandatory market making for 3 years.
 Minimum period of 1 year from date of their registration.
 Not more than 5 market maker.
 2 way quotes for 75% of time during trading a day.